acdra1n/project-gtool/README.md

 ## What are the requirements?

 In order to use gtool, you must have Node.js installed.
-You have to run `install_deps` in to install dependencies.
+You have to run `install_deps` to install dependencies.

 Binaries are also available on the releases page if there are issues running it from source.